AlexxasD/Screensavers/README.md

 # Screensavers
-Just a few screensaver I made at school
+Just a few screensavers I made at school